psecio/websecio/_posts/2013/01/2013-01-28__Core-Concepts-Attack-Surface.md

 There's a key point in there to remember - not all of your attack surface is going to be a publicly facing part of your application.
-Remember, while a large percentage of what you'll need to worry about is external, there's still always the risk of internal security issues casued - inadvertently or on purpose - from people inside your company or organization.
+Remember, while a large percentage of what you'll need to worry about is external, there's still always the risk of internal security issues caused - inadvertently or on purpose - from people inside your company or organization.

 #### Aspects of The Surface

-There's a lot of things that can contribute to the Attack Surface of your applicaton, but for the purposes of this article I'm only going to focus on the software security side.
+There's a lot of things that can contribute to the Attack Surface of your application, but for the purposes of this article I'm only going to focus on the software security side.
 As developers, there's a lot that can be done to ensure that the services and functionality of your application are protected, without having to worry too much about the other pieces of